Azure/azure-sdk-for-java/README.md

 :+1: [Try Azure for FREE](http://go.microsoft.com/fwlink/?LinkId=330212)

-This repository contains auto-generated, non-fluent Azure SDKs enabling the programmatic *consumption* of miscellaneous Azure services (i.e. *not management* - for that see http://github.com/azure/azure-libraries-for-java)
+This repository contains Azure SDKs enabling the programmatic *consumption* of miscellaneous Azure services (i.e. *not management* - for that see http://github.com/azure/azure-libraries-for-java)

-Currently, this repository contains the following Azure SDKs, at varying stages of stability:
+Currently, this repository contains the following Azure SDKs:

 * [Cognitive Services](#cognitive-services)
   * [Entity Search](#entity-search)